Call4Cloud | MMP-C | Autopilot | Device Preparation

 If you open the ADMX file, guess what the Citrix ADMX file contains?

-Luckily the great Adam Gross already noticed this issue and decided to remove those combo boxes!
-So go download those new and improved Citrix ADMX files from his github
+Luckily, Adam Gross had already noticed this issue and decided to remove those combo boxes!
+So go download those new and improved Citrix ADMX files from his github.

 Toolbox/Intune/ADMXIngestion at master · AdamGrossTX/Toolbox · GitHub